U.S. flag

 • Glenohumeral internal rotation deficit (GIRD) is a condition resulting from these anatomic adaptations, and GIRD is known to predispose the thrower's shoulder to internal impingement.[9]

 • External impingement: a term used synonymously with SIS.
-External impingement (EI) encompasses etiologies of external compressive sources (i.e., the acromion), leading to subacromial bursitis and bursal-sided injuries to the RC [10].
+External impingement encompasses etiologies from external compressive sources (eg, the acromion), leading to subacromial bursitis and bursal-sided rotator cuff injuries.[10]

 History and Physical for RCS

 The primary complaint is shoulder pain localized on the lateral aspect.
-It worsens with overhead activities, and patients often describe a painful arc during flexion and abduction at 60 degrees to 120 degrees and report pain at night due to lying on the same side.
-The presentation can be acute or chronic in onset.
-Young patients usually have an acute presentation because of a recent traumatic event or significant overexertion (e.g., lifting a heavy box).
+It worsens with overhead activities, and patients often describe a painful arc during flexion and abduction at 60° to 120° and report pain at night due to lying on the same side.
+The presentation can be acute or chronic.
+Young patients often present acutely due to a recent traumatic event or significant overexertion (eg, lifting a heavy box).
 The function is often significantly impaired.
 Older patients or patients with repetitive overhead activities present chronically, and the loss of strength and function occurs gradually.
-The range of motion is normal, with positive provocative tests like Hawkins (pain on passive forced internal rotation of the shoulder).
+The range of motion is normal, with positive provocative tests such as the Hawkins-Kennedy test (pain on passive forced internal rotation of the shoulder).
 The drop arm test is confirmatory.
-If weakness is present on shoulder abduction, a rotator cuff tear should be suspected (MRI is the best test for diagnosis of rotator cuff tear).
+If weakness is present in shoulder abduction, a rotator cuff tear should be suspected (MRI is the best test for diagnosis of rotator cuff tear).

 Treatment for RCS

 The American Academy of Orthopedic Surgeons (AAOS) suggests patients with rotator cuff problems without tears can be treated conservatively with exercise and NSAIDs.
 The patient must understand to limit overhead activities and to use ice packs or heating pads.
 Proper physical therapy effectively treats most patients without subacromial decompression.
 No difference in outcome has been reported for surgery over physical therapy in several trials.
 Subacromial injection with steroids showed a short-term benefit in some trials and may improve a patient's compliance with physical therapy.
-Surgical consultation merits consideration if symptoms do not improve three months after conservative management.
-Arthroscopic acromioplasty may be a topic to discuss with the patient.
+Surgical consultation is indicated if symptoms persist after 3 months of conservative management.
+Arthroscopic acromioplasty may be a topic to discuss with the patient.[11]

 Partial- versus Full-Thickness Rotator Cuff Tears